 What is a SWISH?
 It’s a cloths swapping event.
 Drop off unwanted items and find something that you like.

-What can I bring?
+What could I bring?
 Adult and children’s clothes, shoes, handbags, scarves, hats, belts,accessories, etc that are clean and in good condition

-How much can I take?
+How much could I take?
 As much as you and your household can use, even if you don’t have anything to swap.
 Items taken are not for resale.

 If you fancied a different look this year, for yourself or for your tree, you were able to bring along your old jumpers or decorations and swap them for something new to you making this Christmas green not white!